Armed Forces of Ecuador

 The Ecuadorian Armed Forces (Fuerzas Armadas del Ecuador) is the national military force of Ecuador.
 The commander-in-chief is the President of Ecuador.
 The military is generally under civilian control, specifically the Ministry of National Defence.
-The Ecuadorian military of Ecuador has been involved in border disputes with Peru (Ecuadorian–Peruvian War (1857–1860), Ecuadorian–Peruvian War, Paquisha War, Cenepa War), and has provided military observers and troops to the United Nations since 1948.
+The military of Ecuador has been involved in border disputes with Peru (Ecuadorian–Peruvian War (1857–1860), Ecuadorian–Peruvian War, Paquisha War, Cenepa War), and has provided military observers and troops to the United Nations since 1948.

+Since 2024, the Ecuadorian Armed Forces have been involved in the war on organized crime, carrying out control activities in prisons and on highways, as well as missions to confront groups declared as terrorists in Ecuador.

 Mission

 The armed forces are part of the public forces and have the stated mission of the preservation of the integrity and national sovereignty of the national territory.
 It also involves participation in the social and economic development of the country and the provision of assistance in the maintenance of internal order.
 Tasks include fighting organised crime, anti-narcotic operations and illegal immigration.
 One social development programme applies the provision of teachers for rural schools through an accord with the Ministry of Education.
-Environmental protection is also a priority, several programmes were implemented: "National Forestation and Ornamentation", "Lonely Tree", "Green Surveillance", "Fire Plan", "Ecuador Forest" and "Arenillas Military Reserve".
-The Ecuadorian territory is divided into five "Joint Task Force Zones" or Fuerzas de Tarea Conjunta, four on mainland Ecuador, the fifth being the Naval-zone (including the Galápagos Islands).
-Overseas territories include also the "Pedro Vicente Maldonado" Naval Biological Research Station in the Antarctic.
+Environmental protection is also a priority, several programmes were implemented: National Forestation and Ornamentation, Lonely Tree, Green Surveillance, Fire Plan, Ecuador Forest, and Arenillas Military Reserve.
+The Ecuadorian territory is divided into five Joint Task Force Zones or Fuerzas de Tarea Conjunta, four on mainland Ecuador, the fifth being the Naval Zone (including the Galápagos Islands).
+Overseas territories include also the Pedro Vicente Maldonado Naval Biological Research Station in the Antarctic.

 Geopolitical situation

 Ecuador shares a 1420 km border with Peru.
 Although marked by many conflicts, relations have improved since the signing of a renewed Peace Treaty in 1998.
 However, along the 590 km-long border with its neighbour Colombia, relations have been strained mainly due to a cross-border raid by Colombian forces on FARC guerrillas.
 The Armed Forces had logistical shortcomings and were caught off-guard.
-Their radar did not work, aviation was virtually non-existent and communications were not fully operational.
+Their radar did not work, aviation was virtually non-existent, and communications were not fully operational.
 A diplomatic crisis followed in 2008 which some attribute partially to the need for better equipment as well as a new national defence doctrine.

-The new administration at the Defence Ministry launched a deep restructuring program under the name of "PATRIA I".
-It involves the modernisation of military equipment, improvement of planning and operations within the Ecuadorian territory.
-"PATRIA I" shall be completed by 2011.
+The new administration at the Defence Ministry launched a deep restructuring program under the name of PATRIA I. It involves the modernisation of military equipment, improvement of planning, and operations within the Ecuadorian territory.
+PATRIA I was planned to be completed by 2011.
 In 2009, the spending budget was increased by 25% and totaled $920 million.